plytagalvisx/sanickmil-se.kth.iv1201.grupp1/README.md

 export NODE_ENV=developmentorproduction
 export SECRET=yourSecret
 ```

+It's now hard coded to use our mLab database, but this chould easily be moved out to a variable as well to enable "switching" databases easily.

 ### VueX
 To manage state which the whole or multiple parts of the application shares, VueX is used.
 This allows for a central but encapsulated storage which is easly debuggable during development.
 The users credentials/basic user information is stores in one such module, and a job-application state is kept in another module.